Willeede/thinkalike_project/docs/README.md

 ## Documentation

-The full project documentation is available at [https://thinkalike-project.onrender.com/](https://www.google.com/url?sa=E&source=gmail&q=https://thinkalike-project.onrender.com/).
+The full project documentation is available at [https://thinkalike-project.onrender.com/](https://thinkalike-project.onrender.com/).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Visual assets (images, logos, and the `style_guide.md` file) are licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License [CC BY-NC-ND](link to the license).
+Visual assets (images, logos, and the `style_guide.md` file) are licensed under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nc-nd/4.0/).  *(You'll need to provide the actual link to the CC BY-NC-ND license.)*

 We encourage contributions and modifications to the code, but we request that any derivative works respect the core visual style and branding of the ThinkAlike project.